ansys/pyansys-dev-guide/doc/source/getting-started/administration.rst

     Once approved, a project can be published to the :ref:`Public PyPI`.

-When releasing a project to the public, expect to:
+When releasing a project to the public, you should:

 * Coordinate with the product line development team, if applicable.
 * Maintain the project by means of fixing bugs and providing support for new releases.
-* Ensure the good reputation of Ansys in the open source community.
+* Uphold Ansys' reputation in the open source community.

 Managerial
 ^^^^^^^^^^
-The managerial part of the approval process guarantees that the direct manager, general managers, vice presidents, or chief technology officer are aware of the existence and status of the project.
+The managerial part of the approval process ensures that the direct manager, general managers, vice presidents, or the chief technology officer are aware of the project's existence and status.

-The number of administrative reviews and approvals depends on the nature of the project.
-A project can be classified as one of these categories:
+A project must be classified into one of these categories, determining the number of administrative reviews and approvals needed:

 .. grid:: 3

     .. grid-item-card:: :octicon:`repo` Documentation projects

-        Documentation projects require direct manager approval, legal review, and documentation proofing.
+        Documentation projects must have direct manager approval, legal review, and documentation proofing.
 No source code other than documentation files is allowed.

     .. grid-item-card:: :octicon:`tools` Tool projects

-        Tool projects require the direct manager and business unit's general manager approval.
+        Tool projects require direct manager and business unit's general manager approval.
 No product source code is allowed.

     .. grid-item-card:: :octicon:`container` Library projects

-        Library projects interfacing and wrapping any Ansys products require approval of the direct manager, product line, and the chief technology officer.
+        Library projects interfacing and wrapping any Ansys products require approval from the direct manager, product line, and the chief technology officer.
 No product source code is allowed.

 Legal
 ^^^^^
-The approval of the legal review guarantees that the whole project is compliant with the legal policy of Ansys.
+Legal review approval ensures that the entire project complies with Ansys' legal policies.

 Start by completing the legal review request form for open sourcing the code: